kumagai-group/pydefect_2d/README.md

 Please use the [Issue Tracker](https://github.com/kumagai-group/pydefect_2d/issues) to report bugs, request features.

 ### Code contributions
-Although pydefect is free to use, we sincerely appreciate if you help us to improve this library.
+Although pydefect_2d is free to use, we sincerely appreciate if you help us to improve this code.
 The simplest but most valuable contribution is to send the feature requests and bug reports.

 Please report any bugs and issues at PyDefect's [GitHub Issues page](https://github.com/kumagai-group/pydefect_2d).